 Many Christians have different approaches to how sex should be viewed in their daily lives, in particular, how sex before marriage works.
 There is no wrong way to approach sex with the idea of faith in mind and allowing that other Christians might approach it differently is a good thing.

-If you are in a relationship or thinking about having one and the issue of sex is something either you or the both of you are thinking of, then you should take the time to see how you feel about sex, sex with your partner, your future with said partner, and how your faith is involved.
+If you are in a relationship or thinking about having one and the issue of sex is something either you or the both of you are thinking of, then you should take the time to see how you feel about sex, sex with your partner, your future with said partner, and how your faith is involved for both young and old Christians.

 Discussing boundaries and respecting each other’s boundaries will prevent either one of you from pushing your relationship too far too fast and from doing something you both may regret.
 Take the time to discuss what you are comfortable with and be happy with your decision, whatever it is.